Andynoid/BECE-report/Notes on Stanford Encyclopedia of Philosophy.md

 1. Who are the stakeholders?
 No clear rationale.
 2. What does it mean to 'balance'?

-Managers should act
+**Managers should act within a ethic permissible domain to get to these ends**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzkzMjM0MDgsLTE4MzM2MzYyOTYsMT
+eyJoaXN0b3J5IjpbMzM0NDIxNzYxLC0xODMzNjM2Mjk2LDEwNT
-A1NjczMTcyMSwzMTI2ODkxMTIsMTUxNDExMTcyMywtMTc4ODI0
+Y3MzE3MjEsMzEyNjg5MTEyLDE1MTQxMTE3MjMsLTE3ODgyNDgw
-ODA2NywzMjc1ODAyNjVdfQ==
+NjcsMzI3NTgwMjY1XX0=
 -->